OusmBlueNinja/BlocksOS/README.md

+DM me on discord if you create any apps/games for the OS

 MUST INSTALL PYTHON 3.9

 when you start the main.py it will ask for a password its is by default 1234 but you can change it in the code